bharghav07/TO-DO-list/README.md

 # TO-DO-list
-This is a application to perform whatever activities you need to complete
+This is a application developed using HTML,CSS and JAVASCRIPT It is used to store,add,delete task whenever you want to